 2016-2017 PARTNER: THE NATIONAL PUBLIC HOUSING MUSEUM

 The National Public Housing Museum (NPHM) is a place of stories that mine the vastly complex history of public and publicly subsidized housing in America.
 Archeworks partnered with the NPHM to explore the social, psychological and emotional dimensions of public housing and related issues concerning urban disinvestment, housing and social justice.
-Working with objects and space, place and policy, and collaborating with public housing residents, the Archeworks team designed the tools to tell the stories of residents and the policies that impact their lives.
+Working with objects and space, place and policy, and collaborating with public housing residents, the Archeworks team designed tools to connect people, foster conversations and generate awareness about the legacy of public housing and housing insecurity.
 The project will contribute to NPHM’s collections and exhibitions, and will be showcased in the Museum’s preview phase opening during the 2017 Chicago Architecture Biennial.
 Proposals included:

 Board game that aims to foster a deeper understanding of housing insecurity by using play as a didactic tool for social empathy.